kloia/example_cases/README.md

 ### First;

 * In this case develop a prometheus exporter which language you prefer and deploy those expoter and application into Kubernetes cluster (helm or direct k8s manifests)
+Notice: Provision a kubernetes cluster with what you want to use (eg. Kind, minikube, kubeadm, rke, ... etc) but we want to see your setup steps

 ### Second ;